 Getting your kitchen layout right is the most important factor in ensuring a functional and practical kitchen area.
 Whether your kitchen is small and cramped or large and expansive, a clever layout will make all the difference in helping you to get the most out of the space.

-More than any other rooms - in the kitchen, there is a lot more to layout than just placing furniture and cabinetry: ergonomics has a huge role to play as well.
-Getting the heights right, ensuring efficient movement, locating of appliances correctly are going to factor in you getting the most from the Heart of the Home.
+More than any other room – in the kitchen, there is a lot more to layout than just placing furniture and cabinetry: ergonomics has a huge role to play as well.
+Getting the heights right, ensuring efficient movement, and locating appliances correctly are going to factor in you getting the most from the Heart of the Home.

 The floorplan of your home will determine the type of layout options that your kitchen will have, however you need to optimise the area to work efficiently.